 If you love basic yellow sheet cake with chocolate buttercream frosting, then you’ll love this cake!
-I’ve tested this recipe and perfected this easy yellow sheet cake.
 It’s a melt-in-your-mouth moist and the creamy chocolate buttercream frosting is the perfect topping.

 Yellow sheet cake with buttercream frosting is one of those classic recipes.
 I grew up with a yellow cake and chocolate frosting.
 It seemed like it was the one constant at every party.
 It was a family favorite.